dkokov/RateEngine/README.md

 ## Feedback

-  You have a question or issue with some script,you see errors with some document, can send request to me here: [ISSUES](https://github.com/dkokov/RateEngine/issues)
+  You have a question or issue,you see errors, can send request to me here: [ISSUES](https://github.com/dkokov/RateEngine/issues)

 You have need from different/private helping or consulting -